Who we are

 - We will only share information with third parties as set out within this policy

-- Any other information that customers choose to send to us
+- Any other information that you choose to send to us.

 How we use personal information

 - Provide you with our products and services, including passing necessary information to third parties who form part of the products or services.
 We may not be able to provide products or services if you do not disclose the required personal information.

 - Provide you information relevant to your enquiry and your interest in specific areas of education.

 - Given the lawful basis detailed above: provide marketing communications, relating to our business, which are relevant to the product and service engaged by yourself.
 This may be by post, email, or similar technology.